Oolong tea - the golden center of China tea 11 Items

-Both the classic Oolong tea and the Oolong tea mixtures can be poured several times.
-In China the Oolong tea is very elaborately prepared at the traditional tea ceremony.
-But also with the simple brewing method the Oolong tea develops its complete flavor bouquet.
-The optimal container for the Oolong China Tea is a clay pot, so that the tea can breathe.
-For a cup of tea, about three grams of oolong tea leaves (one teaspoon) are needed.
-The best tea aroma was when using natural mineral water with low water hardness.
-The water temperature should be between 85 and 95 degrees Celsius for infusion of Oolong China Tea.
-The hotter the water, the more intense the aroma of Oolong teas develops.
+The tea aroma develops best when using natural mineral water with low water hardness.
+For the infusion of Oolong China tea, the temperature of water should be between 85 and 95 degrees Celsius.
+The hotter the water, the more intense the aroma of Oolong tea develops.
 This also applies to the brewing time.
-It is optimal for the first two infusions at 20 to 30 seconds and then extends per infusion by five seconds.
-Oolong tea lovers like to experiment with water temperature and brew time to discover the individual flavor diversity of the Oolong tea and the Oolong tea blends.
+For the first two infusions it is optimally 20 to 30 seconds and then extended for each infusion by five seconds.
+Oolong tea lovers like to experiment with water temperature and brewing time to discover the individual flavours of Oolong tea and Oolong tea blends.